AngelKyriako/BachelorThesis/README.md

 ## Download
 Download the DragonBorn demo [here](https://drive.google.com/open?id=0B98e8YqfO7GRMXZ1YkZWZVFpY28)
-**Have in mind that it may run at 200 FPS or more, so take care.*

 Runs on windows and has been tested with around 8 concurrent PC clients.